Sirdsapes/openVAS/README.md

 -Go to the VM we just created, i.e. Win10-Vulnerable, and copy the Public IP address -- just like we did earlier.
 You can ignore the "status not ready" message.
 -Open Remote Desktop Connection and paste the VM's IP.
 Enter the username/password you used to create the VM and allow the connection.
 -We'll make this VM vulnerable for scanning.
 -Within the remote connection, open Windows Defender Firewall with Advanced Settings.
 Click Windows Defender Firewall Properties.
-Turn the firewall to Off and click OK.
+Turn the firewall for Domain, Public, and Private to Off and click OK.
 Make SURE it's the remote connection and not your own computer.
 -Next, we're going to download and install some old software in the remote desktop to get some alerts for our scan later (https://drive.google.com/drive/u/2/folders/1n83ilCjZWZulbDdYnUe9wQPK2buY47_U).
 -Restart the VM after everything has installed properly and leave the VM alone.
 </p>